Return to the BUILD

 This is your friendly reminder to try using 3-in-One Oil on all screws going into metal:

-For the most part, our 300 SL’s engine is finished!
+For the most part, our 300 SL’s engine is finished.
 There are only the fan assembly and some accessories to go.
-This is a great way to finish this month’s issue and I think it looks superb!
-Everything in this phase is plastic, except for the metal Right Engine Block.
+This is a great way to finish up this month’s issue and I think it looks superb!

 Phase 11 – Engine: Fan, Fan Shaft, Pulleys, Crankshaft Damper, Belt